ejackson1228/tp-generator/README.md

 ## Description
-An application that generates a page for team profiles using user CL answers from an inquirer prompt.
+An application that generates a page for team profiles using end-user answers from the command line.

 ## Table of Contents
   - [Description](#description)